GlowingScrewdriver/attendance_calci/README.md

 If you find a bug, feel free to open an issue on the [issues tab of the project](https://github.com/GlowingScrewdriver/attendance_calci/issues).

 If you find a fix for a bug, go ahead and open a pull request!

+## If you're not from PESU
+Although I set this up to work on PESU Academy, getting it to work on other college websites should be trivial.
+If you can do so for your college, do reach out!
+I would love to include your work in this project.

+Have a look at [`attendance-calci.js`](attendance-calci.js) if you're interested in trying.
+A few pointers to get you started:
+* The constructor for class `Attendance` is what extracts info from the webpage.<br>
+  One instance of this class is constructed for each subject in an attendance table.
+* Function `setup_buttons` sets up the attendance calculator buttons on the webpage